DFE-Digital/buy-for-your-school/doc/getting-started.md

 Running the server:

+- The assets need to be precompiled by running `$ rake assets:precompile`
 - `$ bundle exec rails server`
 - see `Procfile.dev` for starting puma with SSL
 - Or use the utility script for a containerised equivalent `$ script/server`

 ## Debugging